nikkolasg/playsnark/README.md

 [![Build Status](https://travis-ci.com/nikkolasg/playsnark.svg?branch=master)](https://travis-ci.com/nikkolasg/playsnark)
 [![codecov](https://codecov.io/gh/nikkolasg/playsnark/branch/master/graph/badge.svg?token=F29VQZ22KO)](undefined)

+**WARNING: This is a toy implementation with potentially many pitfalls and bugs, do ABSOLUTELY NOT use it in any production setting, you've been warned!**

 # Playsnark: a playground to learn proofs systems

 The goal of this code is simply to learn different proofs systems from the